adamaviv/ic220-s19/units/unit_02.md

 Consider a function call in abstraction.
-When you make such a call, once the called function finishes, control of the program returns the point in which the call occur ed.
+When you make such a call, once the called function finishes, control of the program returns the point in which the call occurred.
 We need to do the same thing, but in assembly.
 We will need to not only *jump to the procedure* but also *remember where we jumped from*.

 The `jal` instruction, *jump and link*, does just that.
 It will jump to an